The Consumer Finance Law Review: Hungary

 - MNB Decree No. 32/2014 (IX.10.) on the regulation of income prorated instalment payments and collateral instalments; and

-- MNB Decree No. 46/2018 (XII.
-7.) on the rules on the complaints management of financial organisations.
+- MNB Decree No. 46/2018 (XII.17.) on the detailed rules on the form and manner of the complaints management of financial organisations.

 Along with the laws listed above, the guidelines issued by the National Bank of Hungary, in its capacity as financial supervisory authority (the Supervisory Authority) are taken into account in practice.
 Although guidelines are non-binding legal sources, they could be significant when the regulations of laws are vague or controversial.
 In such cases any interested party might formally request the Supervisory Authority to issue a guideline on its interpretation of certain topics.